Rud156/ShooterGame/README.md

         - [X] Primary Ability (All Damage/HP/Effects)
         - [X] Secondary Ability (All Damage/HP/Effects)
         - [ ] Tertiary Ability (All Damage/HP/Effects)
-            - Satchel tries to go to Crosshair location.
+            - Satchel tries to go to crosshair location.
 It fails if the range is too far since it has a max launch velocity with Gravity
             - Has a relatively small radius of impact
             - Cannot be affected through walls.
 Needs LOS
             - Satchel applies a short duration of high acceleration
             - Then the drops acceleration to 0
             - Gravity keeps affecting and velocity also slowly decreases
             - The player needs to look towards the direction they want to go in and also press the appropriate key
+            - Literally a stronger jump with an initial direction applied
         - [ ] Ultimate Ability (All Damage/HP/Effects)

 ## TODOs (Future)